 Purple brightens dullness and evens out sallow, yellow skin.

 Green color corrector hides red blemishes, blotchiness, and sun spots.

 Peach cancels dark circles, especially under the eyes.

 How to Use A Color Correcting Palette

 To take your makeup game to the next level, stop caking on layers and layers of foundation and start color correcting!
 Color correcting palettes and concealers are ideal for neutralizing uneven skin tones, brightening complexion and correcting discoloration... aka color-correction.
-Learn how to use a color correcting palette or concealer wand from our beginner-friendly infographic.
+Learn how to use a color correcting palette or concealer wand below.

 PEACH CONCEALER: To neutralize dark circles or shadows

 Looking a little droopy after a wild night?
 Use peach color corrector to enliven skin under your eyes or below your cheekbones.
 Apply a little bit with a concealer wand, then pat with your finger or blend with a makeup brush.